OlgaGrinyova/OlgaGrinyova/README.md

 😀 My name is Olga.
 I’m currently looking for a job as Manual QA Engineer (junior/trainee).

-I have an experience in mobile testing, web testing, API testing with Postman, writing check-lists, test-cases, bug-reports, experience using data manipulation commands in MySQL, using Bash commands.
+I have an experience in Mobile testing, Web testing, API testing with Postman, writing check-lists, test-cases, bug-reports, experience using data manipulation commands in MySQL, using Bash commands.

 And also I know:
 - OS at the advanced user level;